-I think it's important to remember that employers are running a business.
-If an arrangement for a flex schedule during deployment or long trainings was agreed upon during the hiring process, I can understand your disappointment in your supervisor not understanding.
+It's important to remember that employers are running a business.
+If an arrangement for a flex schedule during deployment or long trainings was agreed upon during the hiring process, your disappointment in your supervisor not understanding is understandable.

 But if that hasn't been discussed before (even if they knew of your military affiliation), it's not surprising they didn't jump at the opportunity to make these allowances.
 If you leave earlier than they're accustomed to for an extended period of time, they have to pay someone to fill that gap.

-If you've explored all avenues for procuring after-school care and are sure you need to leave the position, I will say one thing: Please give proper notice, no matter what.
+If you've explored all avenues for procuring after-school care and are sure you need to leave the position, here’s one thing to keep in mind: Please give proper notice, no matter what.
 In most positions, that means two weeks.

 Doing so not only helps your employer prepare for your departure, it protects you professionally when you're able to get back out there.